Skip to main content

 Overview

-Webhooks allow you to receive real-time notifications when a KYC verification status changes. gu1 will automatically send HTTP POST requests to your configured webhook endpoint whenever a validation status updates.
+Webhooks allow you to receive real-time notifications when a KYC verification status changes.
+Gu1 automatically sends HTTP POST requests to your configured webhook endpoint whenever a validation status updates.

 Why Use Webhooks?